- Major Professor: Dr. Daniel E. Choe

 Conference Presentations

 Golden, A.B., Olwert, M.R., & Choe, D.E.
-(2024).
-Preschoolers’ effortful control moderates the effects of parenting stress on parasympathetic activity [poster] Association for Psychological Science's 2024 Annual Convention, San Francisco, CA.
+(May 2024).
+Preschoolers’ effortful control moderates the effects of parenting stress on parasympathetic activity.
+Poster presented at the Association for Psychological Science's 2024 Annual Convention, San Francisco, California, USA.

 Golden, A. B., Olwert, M.R., & Choe, D.E.
 (2023).
-Child respiratory sinus arrhythmia as a mechanism between parenting stress and child effortful control: Does context matter? [poster] 24th Occasional Temperament Conference, Montréal, Canada.
+Child respiratory sinus arrhythmia as a mechanism between parenting stress and child effortful control: Does context matter?
+Poster presented at the 24th Occasional Temperament Conference, Orford, Quebec, Canada.